6 min read

 Avoid

-• Raw, dry, cold foods
+• Raw, dry, cold, or rough foods

-Key principle: "Ground and nourish."
-Your body needs insulation and stability to prepare for winter.
+Key principle: Ground and nourish.
+Your body needs insulation and regularity to stay balanced in fall.

 Best Foods to Favor in Fall